AppColony/slate/source/includes/api/v2/job_sites/_update.md

 Parameter   | Description
 ---------   | -----------
 name        | Job Site's name
-external_id | An ID by which an API wishes to identify a Job Site
+api_id | A unique ID for identifying a Job Site external_id | An identifier for a Job Site